- ODX Platform

 - ODX Analytics

-Ion mobility lipoprotein subfractionation is another method to evaluate the size and number of the lipoproteins that carry lipids and other compounds in the blood.
+Ion mobility lipoprotein subfractionation is another method used to evaluate the size and number of the lipoproteins that carry lipids and other compounds in the blood.
 This technique uses gas-phase differential electrical mobility to separate lipoproteins, a direct method of assessing lipoprotein subclasses.
-The ion mobility technique is considered comparable to analytical ultracentrifugation and segmented gradient gel electrophoresis and research utilizing these methods may be extrapolated to ion mobility (Quest Cardio IQ® FAQs).
+The ion mobility technique is considered comparable to analytical ultracentrifugation, and segmented gradient gel electrophoresis, and research utilizing these methods may be extrapolated to ion mobility (Quest Cardio IQ® FAQs).